vjekoart/retrovizor/Readme.md

 * ~Phase 2: design prototype~
 * ~Phase 3: code extraction: library and web components with test mechanisms~
 * Phase 4: content & pages, incl. related logic eg view-specific styles/scripts
+    * Is there something like `TextFragment` that I can pass to slots instead of `span` elements?
     * Text
         * Placeholders are in `src/views/text/*`
         * Fix date/time UI element on article excerpt